MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Get-Item.md

 ### -Stream

+> [!NOTE]
+> This Parameter is only available on Windows.

-Gets the specified alternate NTFS file stream from the file.
+Gets the specified alternative data stream from the file.
 Enter the stream name.
 Wildcards are supported.
 To get all streams, use an asterisk (`*`).
-This parameter isn't valid on folders.
+This parameter is valid on directories, but note that directories do not have data streams by default.

-**Stream** is a dynamic parameter that the **FileSystem** provider adds to the `Get-Item` cmdlet.
-This parameter works only in file system drives.
+This parameter was introduced in PowerShell 3.0.
+As of PowerShell 7.2, `Get-Item` can get alternative data streams from both files and directories.

 ```yaml
 Type: System.String[]